ably77/gehc-gateway-poc-runbook/README.md

           port:
             number: 443
           ref:
-            name: httpbin
+            name: httpbin-org
             namespace: httpbin
+          weight: 30
+        - kind: EXTERNAL_SERVICE
+          port:
+            number: 8000
+          ref:
+            name: httpbin-not-in-mesh
+            namespace: httpbin
-          weight: 50
+          weight: 40
         - ref:
             name: in-mesh
             namespace: httpbin
           port:
             number: 8000
-          weight: 50
+          weight: 30
 EOF
 ```

-If you refresh your browser, you should see that you get a response either from the local service or from the external service.
+If you refresh your browser, you should see that you get a response either from the local services `in-mesh` or `not-in-mesh` or from the external service at httpbin.org.
+You can validate the behavior below:

-When the response comes from the external service (httpbin.org), there's a `X-Amzn-Trace-Id` header.
+- When the response comes from the external service `httpbin-org`, there a `X-Amzn-Trace-Id` header

-And when the response comes from the local service, there's a `X-B3-Parentspanid` header.
+- When the response comes from the external service `not-in-mesh`, there is no longer an `X-Amzn-Trace-Id` header.
+And when the response comes from the local service, there's a `X-B3-Spanid` header.
+- When the response comes from the external service `in-mesh`, there is an additional `X-Forwarded-Client-Cert` that contains the SPIFFE ID which is used to validate mTLS

 Finally, you can update the `RouteTable` to direct all the traffic to the local `httpbin` service: